PSImera/Yandex.practicum.ds/README.md

         </tr>
         <tr>
             <td rowspan=2><a href="https://github.com/PSImera/Yandex.practicum.ds/blob/main/project_sprint_19_computer_vision">project_sprint_19_computer_vision</a></td>
-            <td><b>Determining the age of buyers</b><br>The «Khleb-Sol» supermarket chain is implementing a computer vision system for processing photos of buyers.
-Photo recording in the checkout area will help determine the age of customers in order to analyze purchases and offer goods and control the integrity of cashiers when selling alcohol.
-A model has been built that determines a person's approximate age based on a photograph.
-The ResNet50 model was used and further trained on the provided labeled dataset</td>
+            <td><b>Determining the age of buyers</b><br>The supermarket chain «Khleb-Sol» is implementing a computer vision system for processing photos of customers.
+Photo recording in the checkout area will help determine the age of customers in order to analyze purchases, offer goods and control the integrity of cashiers when selling alcohol.
+A model which determines a person's approximate age based on a photograph was built by making use of the ResNet50 model and further training it on the provided labeled dataset.</td>
             <td rowspan=2 align="center">python, pandas, matplotlib.pyplot, tensorflow, keras, ResNet50, computer vision (CV)</td>
         </tr>
         <tr>